Coast Miwok: Culture

 Abalone shells gathered from the coast were used to make jewelry.

 The Coast Miwok spoke their own Coast Miwok language in the Utian linguistic group.
 They lived by hunting and gathering, and lived in small bands without centralized political authority.
 In the springtime they would head to the coasts to hunt salmon and other seafood, including seaweed.
-Otherwise their staple foods were primarily acorns—particularly from black and tan oak–nuts and wild game, such as deer and cottontail rabbits and black-tailed deer, Odocoileus hemionus columbianus, a coastal subspecies of the California mule deer, Odocoileus hemionus.
-When hunting deer, Miwok hunters traditionally used Brewer's angelica, Angelica breweri to eliminate their own scent.
+Otherwise their staple foods were primarily acorns—particularly from black and tan oak–nuts and wild game, such as deer and cottontail rabbits and black-tailed deer (Odocoileus hemionus columbianus), a coastal subspecies of the California mule deer (Odocoileus hemionus).
+When hunting deer, Miwok hunters traditionally used Brewer's angelica (Angelica breweri) to eliminate their own scent.
 Miwok did not typically hunt bears.
 Yerba buena tea leaves were used medicinally.

 Tattooing was a traditional practice among Coast Miwok, and they burned poison oak for a pigment.
 Their traditional houses, called "kotcha", were constructed with slabs of tule grass or redwood bark in a cone-shaped form.

+Miwok people are skilled at basketry.
+A recreated Coast Miwok village called Kule Loklo is located at the Point Reyes National Seashore.